-15 Genius Ways to Add Protein Powder to Foods
+15 Genius Ways to Cook With Protein Powder

 While both versatile and delicious, protein powder is also an effortless way to increase our daily protein intake to help reach the daily recommended dose of 46 grams for women and 56 grams for men.
-Reaping some major health benefits, protein does it all— it cuts cravings, replenishes muscles, increases energy, and aids in weight loss.
+Reaping some major health benefits, protein does it all—it cuts cravings, replenishes muscles, increases energy, and aids in weight loss.
 To add to the greatness, protein powders are also low in calories and super simple to toss into the food you’re already eating.
-So, it’s about time you skip those plain old protein shakes and simply start adding it in to every area of your diet.
+So, when you’re sick of plain old protein shakes and you’re curious about cooking with protein powder, it’s time to simply start adding it into every area of your diet.
 That’s where we come in!

 Since protein powder flavors range from PB and chocolate to orange creamsicle—with an assortment of blends to fit numerous dietary lifestyles—you do need to be a little mindful of what you’re mixing in where.
 And since one of the most important parts of getting protein into your body is the quality of the protein, don’t forget to research which are the best and worst protein powders to choose, as well.
-Now let’s get started!
+Now let’s get started with cooking with protein powder!

 Add It to Your Joe